NickBwalley/NickBwalley/readme.md

 ## 👋 Who Am I

-I'm **Nick Bwalley** — an Agentic AI Engineer and founder with a decade of experience building software and AI systems that don't just assist people, they *replace entire workflows*.
+I'm **Nick Bwalley**, an Agentic AI Engineer and founder with a decade of experience building software and AI systems that don't just assist people, they *replace entire workflows*.

-I help **B2B SaaS companies scale without hiring more staff** by deploying intelligent AI agents that autonomously handle sales outreach, lead qualification, meeting booking, and RevOps operations — 24/7, no supervision required.
+I help **B2B SaaS companies scale without hiring more staff** by deploying intelligent AI agents that autonomously handle sales outreach, lead qualification, meeting booking, and RevOps operations 24/7, no supervision required.

 > *The best systems work hardest when you're not watching.*

 ---

-## 🏢 Agentible — What I'm Building
+## 🏢 Agentible - What I'm Building

 **[Agentible](https://agentible.dev)** is an AI-powered SDR platform that autonomously: